Skip to content

 Get Started

-→ Quickstart (5 minutes) - Install and run your first commands
+→ Quickstart (5 minutes) - Run your first commands

 → Tutorial: Basics (30 minutes) - Learn input formats, filtering, and output